managedkaos/get-action-version-number/README.md

 ## Dependencies

 - `requests>=2.31.0` - For HTTP requests to GitHub API
-- `bios>=0.1.0` - For reading workflow files

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - [see the LICENSE file for details](./LICENSE).